2022 Vaughan shooting: Perpetrator

 Police identified the gunman as 73-year-old Francesco Villi (January 2, 1949 – December 18, 2022), a longtime house builder who was killed by police in a hallway on the third floor of the building.
 Some of the building's residents stated that Villi had been involved in a disagreement with the condominium's board of directors.

 Villi had been living in Canada since both he and his mother had immigrated from his home country of Italy in 1966.
 In multiple videos shared on his social media accounts, Villi appeared to comment about the ongoing dispute with his condo.
-In 2014 Villi purchased a condo apartment.
+In 2014, Villi purchased a condo apartment.
 In 2015, he attempted to sell his condo apartment unsuccessfully, due to the recent completion of an adjacent new phase, which introduced numerous comparable condos with lower maintenance fees to the market.
 Consequently, the increased supply and competitive pricing from the new development created obstacles that prevented his condo sale.

-In his videos Villi said he worked as a home builder for 40 years.
+In his videos, Villi said he worked as a home builder for 40 years.
 As a builder, he decided to pursue his condo corporation to fix his unit as required under the Ontario Condominium Act.
-Prior to the shooting, Villi stated that he was becoming sick by the electromagnetic waves coming off the electrical generator in the room beneath his unit.
+Prior to the shooting, Villi stated that he was becoming sick from the electromagnetic waves coming off the electrical generator in the room beneath his unit.
 Villi stated his primary concern was achieving comfort in his home, a goal he sought to address through official channels.
-However, the judge in the case ruled that the statement of claim failed to set out a legal cause of action, and struck the claim.
+However, the judge in the case ruled that the statement of claim failed to set out a legal cause of action and struck the claim.